ethan201not404/Math-Mentorship-2024/README.md

 I would like to extend huge thanks to my mentor, Claire Zhao, University of TOronto, for his guidance and mentorship!

-I used the [LaTex](latex/integer-partitions.tex) for generating the PDF file and the Python [Manim](manim) library (thought by Claire) for creating mathematical animations.
+I used the [LaTex](latex/integer-partitions.tex) for generating the PDF file and the Python [Manim](manim) library (taught by Claire) for creating mathematical animations.

 [View PDF](2024MathMentorshipByEthanLi.pdf)